2024 World Athletics Relays: Overview

-The World Athletics Relays will involve 32 national teams, in each relay event, and 20 races on both days of competition.
+The World Athletics Relays involved 32 national teams, in each relay event, and 20 races on both days of competition.

-On day 1, which will qualify 40 teams for the Summer Olympics, there will be 20 heats across the five olympic events (4 heats each for 4x100, 4x400, men, women and mixed): the top two teams from each heat will directly qualify for the Games.
+On Day 1, which will qualify 40 teams for the Summer Olympics, there was 20 heats across the five Olympic events (4 heats each for 4 × 100, 4 × 400, men, women and mixed); the top two teams from each heat directly qualified for the Games.

-On day 2, an additional 30 national teams will also be qualified for the Games, through 15 repechage heats (the first 2 at each repechage will so qualify) and five finals, across those five events.
+On Day 2, an additional 30 national teams were also qualified for the Games, through 15 repechage heats (the top 2 of each repechage qualified) and five finals, across those five events.